Watching, Reasoning, and Searching: A Video Deep Research Benchmark on Open Web for Agentic Video Reasoning: Experiments

-\paragraph{\textbf{Video-duration stratification}} further reinforces this explanation: as videos get longer, cues become more dispersed, and the state space grows, so Agentic places higher demands on a model's ability to retain and continuously leverage initial video cues over the long run, leading to strong polarization.
-As shown in \autoref{tab:model-performance-duration}, Gemini-3-pro-preview achieves substantial gains on Medium/Long (65.79\%$\rightarrow$84.21\%, 50.00\%$\rightarrow$70.00\%), indicating that strong models can preserve enough discriminative details from one viewing and keep using them in subsequent search; in contrast, Qwen3-Omni-30B-A3B and MiniCPM-V 4.5 drop markedly on Long (50.00\%$\rightarrow$20.00\%, 30.00\%$\rightarrow$10.00\%), suggesting that when a model struggles to stably preserve and continuously utilize key video anchors across multiple rounds of search and reasoning, directly using the video does not translate into better search decisions and instead makes the system more likely to destabilize over long chains.
-In other words, long videos amplify the key trade-off between the two paradigms: Workflow may lose details but is more controllable, whereas Agentic preserves details more faithfully but relies more on long-term consistency.
+\textbf{Video-duration stratification.} This further reinforces the above observation: as videos get longer, cues become more dispersed and the state space grows, so Agentic places higher demands on a model's ability to retain and continuously leverage initial video cues, leading to strong polarization.
+As shown in \autoref{tab:model-performance-length}, Gemini-3.1-pro-preview gains on Short and Long videos, improving from 51.85\%$\rightarrow$54.32\% and 54.01\%$\rightarrow$58.29\%, respectively, while dropping on Medium videos from 49.01\% to 47.02\%.
+GPT-5.4 shows a similar mixed pattern, improving on Short and Long videos (42.59\%$\rightarrow$43.83\%, 53.48\%$\rightarrow$56.15\%) but dropping on Medium videos (43.71\%$\rightarrow$40.40\%).
+For weaker or less stable models, the effect is also heterogeneous: Qwen3.5-35B-A3B slightly improves on Short videos, drops on Medium videos, and remains unchanged on Long videos; InternVL3.5-14B drops on Short and Long videos but improves on Medium videos; Gemma-4-31B-it improves on Short and Medium videos but drops on Long videos from 43.85\% to 39.57\%.
+GLM-4.6V-Flash improves across all duration groups, but its absolute accuracy remains much lower than that of the leading models.
+These results suggest that Agentic does not uniformly benefit from longer or richer video input: when a model struggles to preserve and reuse key video anchors across multiple rounds of search and reasoning, direct video access may fail to improve search decisions and can even destabilize long reasoning chains.
+In other words, long videos amplify the trade-off between the two paradigms: Workflow may lose some visual details but provides more controllable textual anchors, whereas Agentic has direct access to raw video information but depends more on long-term state consistency.

-\paragraph{\textbf{Domain stratification}} highlights the respective advantages of the two paradigms across domains.
-As shown in \autoref{tab:model-performance-domains}, in Technology, Gemini-3-pro-preview shows the largest Agentic-over-Workflow improvement (64.29\%$\rightarrow$85.71\%), indicating that such questions often require translating fine-grained visual cues into high-precision queries, and Workflow's one-shot summary is more likely to miss crucial search triggers.
-However, in Geography, both Gemini-3-pro-preview (70.00\%$\rightarrow$50.00) and GPT-4o (40.00\%$\rightarrow$20.00) degrade noticeably, suggesting that geographic search is more ambiguous and therefore depends more on clear and consistent visual anchors to keep the search target stable.